Application

 The role of the microbiome in human health and disease remains poorly understood

-Understanding the human gut microbiome is of critical importance given its role in immune system regulation, inflammatory bowel disease, cancer, and neuropsychiatric disorders.
-It is also known that the gut microbiome can influence drug absorption and metabolism.
-Unfortunately, no established in vitro model exists for co-culturing gut commensal microorganisms in direct contact with intestinal epithelium, and differences in animal model intestinal physiology and microbiome composition often limit their human relevance.
+The human gut microbiome is integral to immune system regulation, inflammatory bowel disease, cancer, and neuropsychiatric disorders.
+It also influences drug absorption and metabolism.
+As such, it is critically important to understand gut microbiome biology and function.
+Unfortunately, no established in vitro model exists that can co-culture gut commensal microorganisms in direct contact with intestinal epithelium.
+On top of this, differences in animal models’ intestinal physiology and microbiome composition often limit their human relevance.

 How we can help